secure-rewind-and-discard/cheri-sdrad/examples/README.md

 ## Prerequisites

-Before compiling and running the examples, make sure you have built the CHERI-SDRaD library (`libcheri_sdrad.so`) and add the source directory containing the shared library to the Linux dynamic linker serch path.
+Before compiling and running the examples, make sure you have built the CHERI-SDRaD library (`libcheri_sdrad.so`) and add the source directory containing the shared library to the Linux dynamic linker search path.

 To compile the library, run `make`in [src/](../src/):